 S4YC staff are responsible for the correct administration of medication to children for whom they are the key person.
+A First Aider will administer the medication with a witness present.
 This includes ensuring that parent/carer consent forms have been completed, that medicines are stored correctly and that records are kept according to procedures.
-In the absence of the key person, the manager is responsible for the overseeing of administering medication.
-We notify our insurance provider of all required conditions, as laid out in our insurance policy.